Chang-ERIBA/Protocol_HTRP/readme.md

 ## Examples

-Alongside with these files, in the Data folder you will find two dataset examples that can be used.
+Alongside with these files, in the Data folder you will find one dataset that can be used in the following examples.

 - First example:
-  - Input file wiht colony area data: `colonyAreas_HR.txt` in folder **Data**
+  - Input file with colony area data: `colonyAreas_HR.txt` in folder **Data**
   - Keyfile: `MATa_YKO_v5.0_384.csv` in folder **Data**
+  - In this case, no `<filterValue>`, `<MedianRatioNSP>` and `<MedianRatioSP>` are specified, therefore the default setting will be used.
+  - The output file will be generated int the **Test** folder.

 Command for data analysis: